maxim-saplin/cpdt2/NOTES.md

 			§ At some earlier point there was Docs/Testing.md doc created mentioning to use GH Actions for CI/CD § The diff was 41 files, Cursor with GPT-5 rejected to run review with Git Diff set as context saying the context is too large
 		○ All done!
 It works!
 The ap runs!
 All 246 tests run and complete!
 It created that much files and that much scope I can hardly check, need to spend half a day running on different platforms, checking CI/CD > guess if the overhead is functional (all those shell scripts and automation) BUT THE APP SEEM FINE!
+            § Picking a device (from a list) and writing to OS provided app folder works on that device - the requirement put in the original prompt that started the whole experiemt got lost and never implemented > the app requires defining he path where to write - not a big deal, can be fixed, also I could be more clear about how to pick a drive (i.e. interactively inside the CLI) the gap in reqs might be my falult
+            § Curious to test if non-buffered writes and non-cached reads actually work § 35 linter problems remain
+            § After commiting GH Actions scripts they fail - no surprise here, need sorting out

 Side Thoughts